What’s this all about, then?

-I am SUCH a magpie, so I’m always picking up new things to add to my studio collection of accessories, jewelry, props, tiaras (YES INDEED) and some limited wardrobe items.
-Take a look at what you’ll have access to at your session here >
+I am SUCH a magpie, so I’m always picking up new things to add to my studio collection of accessories, jewelry, props, tiaras (YES INDEED) and some limited wardrobe and costume items.
+Ask me about them when you book your session.

 How do I know my photos will be flattering and make me look good?